Shahidsamadshaikh/NiO_ML_Model/README.md

 ### 3.Result/
 ##### Result folder consist of plot of prediction value of band gap by both classical and Quantum kernel using unknown value of U from 5 eV to 6.8 eV

+## Citation
+If you use this code, please cite:
+> Shahid, S. S. & Kale, R. B. Classical and Quantum Kernel Models for Band Gap Prediction of Bulk NiO. *Zenodo* (2026). https://doi.org/10.5281/zenodo.20963050

+## License

+This project is licensed under the MIT License – see the [LICENSE](LICENSE) file for details.

+---

+## Contact

+Shahid Samad Shaikh , Prof .R.B kale
+Department of Physics, Dr. Homi Bhabha State University, Institute of Science (Mumbai)
+Email: shahidshaikh010703@gmail.com